avhb/avhb.github.io/content/Lists/citaten-aforismen.md

 > Be Kind; Everyone You Meet is Fighting a Hard Battle ~ John Watson (Ian Maclaren)

-> Never interrupt your enemy while he is making a mistake
+> Never interrupt your enemy while he is making a mistake.

 > There are decades where nothing happens; and there are weeks where decades happen ~ Vladimir Ilich Lenin